Commercial Cooking Without a Hood: The Equipment You Need Instead

 Whichever method you plan on using in order to avoid the use of commercial exhaust, ALWAYS consult your local health department.
 They will be able to give you the necessary guidelines and help you avoid potentially hazardous situations.
 Health codes vary from location to location, so it is necessary that you speak with the health department local to you.

 For additional reading, both the NFPA (National Fire Protection Association) and the IMC (International Mechanical Code) have codes surrounding the necessity of an exhaust or ventilation system.
 There are also many other organizations, some depending on region, that enforce the need for exhaust and ventilation systems.
-Notably, NFPA 96, found here: https://www.nfpa.org/codes-and-standards/all-codes-and-standards/list-of-codes-and-standards is likely the most quoted standard… but do your research and ask a professional.
+Notably, this List of NFPA Codes & Standards is likely the most quoted standard… but do your research and ask a professional.